-- Trinity Exploration and Production Company Limited (Trinity) in the launch of its Initial Public Offering (IPO)
+- Trinity Exploration and Production Company Limited (Trinity) as Lead Counsel in the launch of its Initial Public Offering (IPO)

-- Gulf Insurance in the acquisition of its assets by Assuria
+- Gulf Insurance as Lead Counsel in the acquisition of its assets by Assuria

 - The National Gas Company of Trinidad and Tobago (NGC) in the acquisition of Total’s assets in Trinidad

 - Trinity in its purchase and sale of various petroleum producing assets

 - Consultation to Mott MacDonald in providing review and report on domestic Public Private Partnership in the Health Sector

 - Consultation to Ernst & Young in providing review and report on domestic Public Private Partnership in the Education Sector